emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 Does the branch merge cleanly in to master and pass tests on all
    target platforms?

-   Travis CI should have run builds of the pull request (i.e. `of a merge with master
+   CI should have run builds of the pull request (i.e. `of a merge with master
    <https://docs.travis-ci.com/user/pull-requests/#how-pull-requests-are-built>`_).
    To check, either:

-   - Look for "All checks have passed" in the pull request on GitHub.
+   - Look for build results for the pull request (not the branch) in the pull request on GitHub.
+Expand "Show all checks", and look for build success messages *for the pull request*.

-     Expand "Show all checks", and look for build success messages from Travis CI.
+   - Look for a successful build of the pull request in the `Travis CI build history for the repo`_.

-   - Look for a successful build in the `Travis CI build history for the repo`_.
+   - Look for the most recent build of the pull request in the `GitHub workflows for the repo`_.

-   Success by Travis CI is a strong indication that this procecure will be quick and successful.
+   Success by CI is a strong indication that this procecure will be quick and successful.

-   If Travis builds failed, you can still execute this procedure if you believe that the failure is due to merge conflicts that you are willing to resolve.
+   If CI builds failed, you can still execute this procedure if you believe that the failure is due to merge conflicts that you are willing to resolve.

-   If Travis builds are missing, inform sysadmins that Travis CI isn't functioning.
+   If CI builds are missing, inform sysadmins that CI isn't functioning.

    If you have no build and test results for the merge, then you can